hyperledger-labs/splice/cluster/README.md

 * Access to our clusters needs to be initially protected from general access by the use of a VPN.
-(As we increase the robustness of our software stack, we will remove the requirment for the VPN.)
+(As we increase the robustness of our software stack, we will remove the requirement for the VPN.)
 * The difference in cluster configuration between VPN and non-VPN operation should be kept as minimal as possible.
-* We must support easy access to our gRPC API's from web clients.
+* We must support easy access to our gRPC APIs from web clients.

 To accomplish this, we use a Kubernetes `LoadBalancer` as an ingress to our cluster.
 This is the exclusive entry point for connections into